uhwar/meme-2-tok-Ele-/README.md

    - Replace the placeholders with your Reddit API credentials.

 3. **Background Video Usage**:
-- The background video file (`minecraft_background.mp4.zip`) is included in the repository for easier transfer and storage.

 - **Download the `.zip` File:**
-   Navigate to the `assets` directory (or the appropriate folder) and download the `minecraft_background.zip` file.
+   Download the background video file (`minecraft_background.mp4.zip`): https://drive.google.com/drive/folders/1llsOSK_-u9WCt_pQtkhjDl6Rhpq9pDm0?usp=sharing

 - **Unzip the File:**
    - **On Windows:** Right-click the `.zip` file and select **Extract All...**.
    - **On macOS:** Double-click the `.zip` file to extract its contents.